No9005/homie-backend/README.md

 This part of the project is the python REST-api. <br>
 <br>
 The idea is to separate the user interface from the backend to be able to mix and match tools. <br>
-This makes it also possible to swap out the frontend (or backend) to your own solution and custome project. <br>
+This makes it also possible to swap out the frontend (or backend) for your own solution. <br>

 ## Development
 ### Prerequisites